Manhattan prosecutors signal criminal charges likely for Trump - NYT

+Adds details from New York Times report on Trump being told he could testify, background on his legal challenges, response from prosecutors

-WASHINGTON, March 9 (Reuters) - Manhattan prosecutors have signaled to Donald Trump that he could face criminal charges relating to his alleged role in hush money payments to porn star Stormy Daniels, the New York Times reported on Thursday, citing four unnamed sources.
+NEW YORK/WASHINGTON, March 9 (Reuters) - Manhattan prosecutors have signaled to Donald Trump that he could face criminal charges relating to the former president's alleged role in hush money payments to porn star Stormy Daniels, the New York Times reported on Thursday, citing four unnamed sources.

+The former president was told he could appear before a Manhattan grand jury next week if he wished to testify, the newspaper said.

+A spokeswoman for the Manhattan district attorney declined to comment.
+Lawyers who have represented Trump did not immediately respond to requests for comment.

 ((Kanishka.Singh@thomsonreuters.com; +12024508248;))